-In the second part of our canning series I would like to share an article from the University of Georgia Cooperative Extension, College of Family and Consumer Sciences in cooperation with the College of Agricultural and Environmental Sciences on using pressure canners to preserve food.
+With the continued rains and cooler temperatures this year, gardens are still flourishing.
+It is not too late to get in some canning before the summer ends.
+I would like to share an article from the University of Georgia Cooperative Extension, College of Family and Consumer Sciences in cooperation with the College of Agricultural and Environmental Sciences on using pressure canners to preserve food.